Background and Introduction

 After hitting enter, you will see a scrolling display which updates every second:

 Among other things, this shows the viterbi error rate (labeled: vit(avg)) each second.
 This is an indirect measure of the quality of the signal being received by the antenna and it is very useful to help with antenna alignment.
 If the antenna is completely misaligned it will read above 2000.
-For me, it hovers around 400.
+For me, it hovers around 400 when the dish is aligned.
 Others regularly hit 150 or lower.

 While you are aligning the antenna, you may also want to open a program like gqrx which can display a realtime spectrum.
 It is useful to get fast feedback about the signal level while you are aligning the dish and also interesting to see the character of the signal over time (it is hundreds of kHz wide!):